-Saltwater Creek to Mowarry Point (Yuin Country)
+Saltwater Creek Campsite to Mowarry Point

-This walk starts from the Saltwater Creek camping area, passing through some varied vegetation groups on its way to Mowarry Point Lookout.
-The walk passes the great view from the red cliffs before heading into a red platform bay, with an opportunity to see the rock formations up close.
-This great walk has a variety of stunning scenic views.
+(Yuin Country)

+This walk is a great way to spend a morning or afternoon out from Saltwater Creek camping area.
+The walk passes the red cliffs that create a dramatic contrast against the intense blue of the sea and green of the heath.
+The walk also passes through a bay with a large red rock platform which is a great place for exploring the rock pools and shallows.
+Mowarry Point provides scenic views north up the coast.
 Let us begin by acknowledging the Yuin people, Traditional Custodians of the land on which we travel today, and pay our respects to their Elders past and present.